Litterbox/notes/week_07_rails/intro_to__rails/readme.md

 Two principles of Rails

-DRY - keep your code DRY - concice, conistent code
+1. DRY - keep your code DRY and use concice, conistent code.

-Convention over configuration - built using sensible defaults which speeds development and means that there is less code to maintain.
-All we have to do is specify unconventional aspects
+2. Convention over configuration - Rails is built using sensible defaults which speeds development and means that there is less code to maintain.
+All we have to do is specify unconventional aspects if we choose.

 Rails uses an __MVC__ architecture